 - How many quarters (placed one on top of the other) would it take to reach the top of the Empire State Building?

 - How would you determine the weight of a commercial airplane without a scale?

 - How many trees are there in New York City's Central Park?

 Additional Interview Tips

 Finally, after your interview is finished, be sure to send a thank-you note to your interviewer.
-It’s good etiquette and it helps to keep you in the interviewer’s mind when he or she is deciding who makes it to the next round of interviews.
+It’s good etiquette, and it helps to keep you in the interviewer’s mind when they are deciding who makes it to the next round of interviews.